dbenesh82/automatic_copepod_tracker/compare_manual_vs_auto_tracking/testing_automatic_tracker.md

     ##    24    25    26    29    32
     ## 0.000 0.000 0.000 0.000 0.000

-If more than 2 blobs are detected, usually the movements recorded are large.
+If more than 2 blobs are detected, the movements are usually large.
 Presumably, this happens when something is detected which is not the copepod, and the tracker makes a large 'jump'.
 After noticing this pattern, I revised the tracker script, so that when multiple blobs are detected, the one closest to the previous location is considered as the copepod.
+This reduced, but did not eliminate, tracking mistakes.

 ![](testing_automatic_tracker_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-11-1.png)

 The number of blobs detected is not constant over a recording The transition from before to after the drop is associated with detecting extra blobs, suggesting the tracker is not accurate here.
+It will probably be necessary to eliminate the 1 second time frame straddling the drop point.

 ![](testing_automatic_tracker_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-12-1.png)

 Turning to blob size, this metric does not seem to be related to time.
-The gap after the drop at 60s shows how copepods tend not to move after this 'shock' and are thus not detected.
+The gap after the drop at 60s shows how copepods tend to stop moving after this 'shock' and are thus not detected.

 ![](testing_automatic_tracker_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-13-1.png)